FACTBOX-Port strikes hit Chilean copper exports

 showing how much copper is exported per port.

-Below is a profile of the ports still on strike, based on
+Below is a profile of some of the ports still on strike,

 ANTOFAGASTA, Antofagasta region, northern Chile: